Official Answers from Chaosium

 This is a task beyond any hard-and-fast rules set.
 You’ll need to work with your gamemaster to determine the costs of the physical location, the social/civil negotiation required to build it, the procurement of labor and materials, and the process of having a Rune Priest or God-talker come in and Sanctify the place.
 If in doubt, consider it a case of casting a multi-point Sanctify with Extension to last at least a year.
 The particular god may have requirements above and beyond these, such as Ernalda demanding an underground chamber, Yelm an eternal fire, etc.

-Weapons and Equipment, page 110, contains a bit more about temples and shrines, with some ballpark prices, but does not go into great detail.
+Weapons and Equipment, page 110, contains some more about temples and shrines, with some ballpark prices, but does not go into great detail.

 Can you get a larger temple size with fewer worshippers if the worshippers sacrifice more than the required minimum of magic points?

-No, but there are likely other magical reasons this may happen.
+No, but there are likely other magical reasons this may be possible.

 Wyters (page 286)